A-Ghouth/Freelancer/README.md

-# Freelancer: Random Projects in Different Fields
+# Random Projects in Different Fields

-This repository contains a collection of small projects that I have worked on as a freelancer, covering a range of different fields and technologies.
+This repository contains a collection of small projects.

 ## Projects